Typhoon Haiyan: Seeking Salvacion with a little help from family and friends

 Survivors returned to a scene of utter destruction, with no food and water for three days.
 Aid delivery took time largely due to the community's remote island location and the fact that major roads and passages were blocked by uprooted coconut trees and mounds of debris.

-As the co-lead of the Protection Cluster in the inter-agency response to Typhoon Haiyan, the UN Refugee Agency (UNHCR) has been assessing the needs and providing relief supplies to far-flung areas like Salvacion, located in the Concabato Bay opposite Tacloban City.
+As the co-lead of the Protection Cluster in the inter-agency response to Typhoon Haiyan, the UN refugee agency (UNHCR) has been assessing the needs and providing relief supplies to far-flung areas like Salvacion, located in the Concabato Bay opposite Tacloban city.

 The village chief, Antonio Dizon, provided two boats for the UNHCR team to transport 300 family tents, 100 plastic sheets, 20 plastic rolls and 300 fleece blankets to the area.
-“The team braved the seas to bring aid to the 300 homeless families who have endured harsh conditions in the island barangay for almost a month,” he said.
+"The team braved the seas to bring aid to the 300 homeless families who have endured harsh conditions in the island Barangay for almost a month," he said.

 But the job is not yet complete.
 "Now that the tents are set up, we are expediting the delivery of 380 solar lanterns.
 Remote areas like this need temporary lighting as it will take time for the electricity to be restored here," said Arjun Jain, leading the UNHCR's emergency response in Tacloban.

 To date, UNHCR has assisted more than 432,000 people in typhoon-stricken communities with emergency shelter and relief materials.
 Survivors have now started rebuilding their homes.
-Some have resumed fishing, a major form of livelihood in Salvacion, signaling a return to normality.
+Some have resumed fishing, a major form of livelihood in Salvacion, signalling a return to normality.

 Elma's family returned to what was left of their house, the kitchen area, and were happy to receive the UNHCR supplies in December.
 "The gesture from UNHCR was like a Christmas present to us," said Elma.
 "In the morning, my husband fixes our house and at night we sleep comfortably in the tent that can accommodate two families."